Saint Petersburg: Imperial era (1703–1917)

 The city was built by conscripted peasants from all over Russia; in some years several Swedish prisoners of war were also involved under the supervision of Alexander Menshikov.
 Tens of thousands of serfs died while building the city.
 Later, the city became the centre of the Saint Petersburg Governorate.
-Peter moved the capital from Moscow to Saint Petersburg in 1712, 9 years before the Treaty of Nystad of 1721 ended the war.
+Peter moved the capital from Moscow to Saint Petersburg in 1712, nine years before the Treaty of Nystad of 1721 ended the war.
 He referred to Saint Petersburg as the capital (or seat of government) as early as 1704.
-While the city was being built, Peter lived in a three-room log cabin with his wife Catherine and their children.

 During its first few years, the city developed around Trinity Square on the right bank of the Neva, near the Peter and Paul Fortress.
 However, Saint Petersburg soon started to be built out according to a plan.
-By 1716 the Swiss Italian Domenico Trezzini had elaborated a project whereby the city centre would be on Vasilyevsky Island and shaped by a rectangular grid of canals.
+By 1716, the Swiss Italian Domenico Trezzini had elaborated a project whereby the city centre would be on Vasilyevsky Island and shaped by a rectangular grid of canals.
 The project was not completed but is evident in the layout of the streets.
 In 1716, Peter the Great appointed Frenchman Jean-Baptiste Alexandre Le Blond as the chief architect of Saint Petersburg.

 The style of Petrine Baroque, developed by Trezzini and other architects and exemplified by such buildings as the Menshikov Palace, Kunstkamera, Peter and Paul Cathedral, Twelve Collegia, became prominent in the city architecture of the early 18th century.
-In 1724 the Academy of Sciences, University and Academic Gymnasium were established in Saint Petersburg by Peter the Great.
+In 1724, the Academy of Sciences, University, and the Academic Gymnasium were established in Saint Petersburg by Peter the Great.